 During its review of the Draft Environmental Impact Statement (DEIS), the Village of Mamaroneck Planning Board asked the Applicants to evaluate several alternatives to the Proposed Action.
 At that time, the Proposed Action consisted of a simple three-lot subdivision with no conservation easement or restricted building envelopes ("DEIS Proposed Action").
-Public comment received during review of the DEIS also identified alternatives for consideration.
+Public comment received during review of the DEIS also identified alternatives for consideration

 To be clear, the alternatives to the FEIS Proposed Action are not what the Applicants are proposing, but are being presented to allow comparison among the various development scenarios.
-The Applicant maintains that several of these alternatives, although specifically identified and requested during the SEQRA review, are inconsistent with the "objectives and capabilities of the project sponsor."
+The Applicant maintains that several of these alternatives, although specifically identified and requested during the SEQRA review, are inconsistent with the "objectives and capabilities of the project sponsor" for the reasons set forth in the Executive Summary of this document.
 (SEQRA, 6 NYCRR 617.9(b)(5)(v)).

-According to the Applicant, the preferred proposal is the FEIS Proposed Action.
-In this regard, the Applicant specifically maintains that Exhibit 3 Two Lot Subdivision with New Lot to the Southwest, and Exhibit 5 Three Lot Subdivision with One Conservation Lot are not consistent with their objective.
+According to the Applicant, the preferred proposal is the FEIS Proposed Action which includes a reduction in FAR of over 70% over the DEIS Proposed Action, an avoidance of physical disturbance to the wetland buffer through the permanent preservation of over 60% of the Property, use of native plants and shrubs for landscaping purposes, restrictions on the use of inorganic fertilizers, herbicides and pesticides, minimization of land disturbance through the use of retaining walls, as well as relocation of the proposed building envelopes as far from the wetland buffer as practicable.
+In this regard, the Applicant maintains that the FEIS Proposed Action mitigates all relevant environmental impacts to the maximum extent practicable.
+The Applicant further maintains that Exhibit 3 Two Lot Subdivision with New Lot to the Southwest, and Exhibit 5 Three Lot Subdivision with One Conservation Lot are not consistent with their objectives.
 In the first of these alternatives, only two residential lots would be created, and in alternative Exhibit 5 Three Lot Subdivision with One Conservation Lot, a third parcel would be created but not developed.